-Specify arguments to XtGrabButton or XtGrabKey.

-XtRegisterGrabAction adds the specified action\proc to a list known to the translation manager.
+void XtRegisterGrabAction(action_proc, owner_events, event_mask, pointer_mode); action_proc Specifies the action procedure to search for in translation tables. owner_events event_mask pointer_mode keyboard_mode Specify arguments to XtGrabButton or XtGrabKey.
+XtRegisterGrabAction adds the specified action_proc to a list known to the translation manager.
+When a widget is realized, or when the translations of a realized ation manager.
 When a widget is realized, or when the translations of a realized widget or the accelerators installed on a realized widget are modified, its translation table and any installed accelerators are scanned for action procedures on this list.
-If any are invoked on ButtonPress or KeyPress events as the only or final event in a sequence, the Intrinsics will call XtGrabButton or XtGrabKey for the widget with every button or KeyCode which maps to the event detail field, passing the specified owner\events, event\mask, pointer\mode, and keyboard\mode.
-For ButtonPress events, the modifiers specified in the grab are determined directly from the translation specification and confine\to and cursor are specified as None.
-For KeyPress events, if the translation table entry specifies colon (:) in the modifier list, the modifiers are determined by calling the key translator procedure registered for the display and calling XtGrabKey for every combination of standard modifiers which map the KeyCode to the specified event detail KeySym, and ORing any modifiers specified in the translation table entry, and event\mask is ignored.
+If any are invoked on ButtonPress or KeyPress events as the only or final event in a sequence, the Intrinsics will call XtGrabButton or XtGrabKey for the widget with every button or KeyCode which maps to the event detail field, passing the specified owner_events, event_mask, pointer_mode, and keyboard_mode.
+For Button-Press events, the modifiers specified in the grab are determined directly from the translation specification and confine_to and cursor are specified as None.
+For Key-Press events, if the translation table entry specifies colon (:) in the modifier list, the modifiers are determined by calling the key translator procedure registered for the display and calling XtGrabKey for every combination of standard modifiers which map the KeyCode to the specified event detail KeySym, and ORing any modifiers specified in the translation table entry, and event_mask is ignored.
 If the translation table entry does not specify colon in the modifier list, the modifiers specified in the grab are those specified in the translation table entry only.
-For both ButtonPress and KeyPress events, don't-care modifiers are ignored unless the translation entry explicitly specifies "Any" in the modifiers field.
+For both ButtonPress and KeyPress events, don't-care modifiers are ignored unless the translation entry explicitly specifies ''Any'' in the modifiers field.

-If the specified action\proc is already registered for the calling process, the new values will replace the previously specified values for any widgets that become realized following the call, but existing grabs are not altered on currently realized widgets.
+If the specified action_proc is already registered for the calling process, the new values will replace the previously specified values for any widgets that become realized following the call, but existing grabs are not altered on currently realized widgets.

-When translations or installed accelerators are modified for a realized widget, any previous key or button grabs registered as a result of the old bindings are released if they do not appear in the new bindings and are not explicitly grabbed by the client with XtGrabKey or XtGrabButton.
+When translations or installed accelerators are modified for a realized widget, any previous key or button grabs registered as a result of the old bindings are released if they do not appear in the new bindings and are not explicitly grabbed by the client with XtGrabKey Or XtGrabButton.

-10.9.
 Invoking Actions Directly